 An excellent affiliate team.
 I hope to God the team they have in place doesn’t change anytime soon.
 If it does and the experience reverts to what it was, I’ll reduce my participation.

 Update: While Udemy’s affiliate program still carries some advantages, I’ve stopped creating courses on their platform and have ended my affiliate relationship with them.
 I no longer view Udemy as a viable affiliate partner.
+Keep reading for alternatives.

 Other E-Learning Affiliate Programs